1986

 Video ‘Running Out Of Luck’ (CBS/Fox 3503).
 Director: Julien Temple.

-860900C late September onwards: MICK JAGGER.
-Hilversum, Holland, Wisseloord Studios.
+860900E late September onwards: MICK JAGGER.
+Hilversum, Netherlands, Wisseloord

-MJ works on the upcoming album Primitive Cool.
+Studios.
+MJ works on his upcoming album Primitive Cool.

 861000A October: ARETHA FRANKLIN.